Frequently Answered Questions answered below:

 Are in-person classes & meetings ever coming back?

-We don’t know if in-person will be possible in 2022 for the certification classes.
+We don’t know if in-person will be possible in 2023 for the certification classes.
 We are already doing the outdoors mini-classes for members.
-Whatever the group restrictions in 2022, 6 or less people gathered around a hive outdoors should be allowed.

 What are the benefits of paying dues to become a member?
 After all, most of the website, the newsletter, and the YouTube channel are open to the public, although other bee clubs are charging access to these.
 Why become a member?